How Can I Compare Prices of Different Medicare Plans?

 - Annual Deductible: This is the amount you must pay out of pocket before your plan begins to cover any costs.
 Some Medicare Advantage plans don’t have deductibles

 - Coinsurance or copayment: You may pay different copayments for different services.
 For example, a visit to your primary care doctor could be $10 and a visit to a specialist could be $30.
 You also may pay copayments for other services, such as emergency room visits, ambulance services, and X-ray services.

 - Out of pocket maximum: Keep in mind that unlike Original Medicare, Medicare Advantage plans have out-of-pocket maximums.
 This amount can differ from plan to plan.

 According to eHealth research, the average out-of-pocket limit for Medicare Advantage plans decreased from $5,815 to $5,164 in 2019.

 - Premiums and out-of-pocket costs are top considerations when choosing Medicare coverage, according to eHealth research in 2019.

 Medicare Prices for Medicare Supplement Insurance plans (Medigap)

 - Premium: You generally have to pay a monthly premium to have a Medicare Supplement plan.
-The Medicare price for a Medicare Supplement plan varies from plan to plan.
+The premium for a Medicare Supplement plan varies from plan to plan.
 Keep in mind that there are up to 10 Medicare Supplement plans (A, B,C, D, F, G, K, L, M, N) which offer very different levels of coverage.
-Be sure that when you’re comparing Medicare prices of Medicare Supplement plans, that plans with more extensive coverage may charge higher premiums than plans with less extensive coverage.
+When you’re comparing Medicare Supplement plans, you may notice that plans with more extensive coverage may charge higher premiums than plans with less extensive coverage.

 - Out-of-pocket maximum: Only Medicare Supplement plans K and L have out-of-pocket maximums